How to Start a Real Estate Career | An Agent Success Series

 Some of that is partially true, but most of it skips the parts that actually matter.

 This series comes from a combination of real experience and relentless curiosity.
 We’ve built businesses, made expensive mistakes, read across dozens of disciplines, and spent years figuring out what actually works.
 This is what we’ve learned so far.
-We know we have a long way to go, but we wanted to share it openly because the kind of agents we want to grow with are the kind of people who’d want to read it.
+We know we have a long way to go.
+We share it openly because the kind of agents we want to grow with are the kind of people who’d want to read it.

 It’s honest, sometimes uncomfortable, and grounded in what we’ve seen work in a brokerage that’s been serving Southwest Florida since 1989.